-DESCRIPTION: As described in prior sections of this report, we believe our primary climate-related market risks are the potential for increased costs, insufficient availability of the raw materials we need to produce our products and any actual or perceived failure to comply with new or additional requirements or meet stakeholder expectations with respect to the impacts of our operations.
+TIME HORIZON: Short, medium and long term DESCRIPTION: As described in prior sections of this report, we believe our primary climate-related market risks are the potential for increased costs, insufficient availability of the raw materials we need to produce our products and any actual or perceived failure to comply with new or additional requirements or meet stakeholder expectations with respect to the impacts of our operations.

-As our Company grows and we continue expanding our geographic footprint, we may encounter more difficulties in water availability.
-Generally, as the coatings industry is evolving from solvent-based formulations to water-based formulations, there may be an increasing demand on local freshwater sources in certain regions.
+As our Company grows and we continue expanding our global reach, we may encounter more difficulties in water availability.
+Generally, as the coatings industry is evolving from solvent-based formulations to water-based formulations, there may be an increasing demand for local freshwater sources in certain regions.
 Going forward, we will continue to monitor this closely so that we can fine-tune our consideration of the various assumptions and factors that could impact our view of climate-related market risk.

 In addition, our suppliers may continue to have exposure to climate-related risks that may disrupt our ability to acquire raw materials or result in higher costs due to unexpected shortages.
 Furthermore, risks of shifting consumer behavior and preferences are relevant to our business.
-Where possible, we strive to find ways to respond to these risks, trends and our customers' needs and requests with respect to the premium products, quality and service that they have come to expect from us, including through the expansion of our portfolio of "sustainably advantaged products," as further described in this report.
+Where possible, we strive to find ways to respond to these risks, trends and our customers' needs and requests with respect to the premium products, quality and service that they have come to expect from us, including through the expansion of our portfolio of products with sustainability attributes, as further described below.

 Technology, product quality, and product innovation and development, including product sustainability attributes, are among the key competitive factors for our business.
-As our customers continue to show increased interest in the sustainability attributes of our products and our sustainably advantaged product portfolio, it will be important for us to keep pace with such demand.
+As our customers continue to show increased interest in the sustainability attributes of our products, it will be important for us to keep pace with such demand.
+Through our sales teams, we regularly engage with customers to understand their product needs and competitive pressures, including incorporation of lower carbon footprint products.